Lehman's, Port Royal Covered Bridge

-The Lehman's, Port Royal Covered Bridge is an historic, American covered bridge that is located near Port Royal in Turbett Township, Juniata County, Pennsylvania.
+The Lehman's, Port Royal Covered Bridge is an historic covered bridge that is located near Port Royal in Turbett Township, Juniata County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 This historic structure is a Double Burr Arch truss bridge that was built in 1888.
 It measures 107 ft and has vertical siding, windows at eave level, and a gable roof.
 It was damaged during Hurricane Agnes in 1972, and subsequently rebuilt.

-It was listed on the National Register of Historic Places in 1979.